-You should carefully consider and evaluate all of the information in this Quarterly Report and the risk factors set forth in our Annual Report on Form 10-K for the fiscal year ended January 26, 2014 filed with the SEC on March 27, 2014.
+You should carefully consider and evaluate all of the information in this Quarterly Report on Form 10Q and the risk factors set forth in our Annual Report on Form 10-K for the fiscal year ended January 26, 2014 filed with the SEC on March 27, 2014.
 The risks set forth in our Annual Report on Form 10-K are not the only ones we face.
 Additional risks not now known to us or that we currently deem immaterial may also impair our business operations.
 If any of these risks actually occur, our business could be materially harmed.
 If our business is harmed, the trading price of our common stock could decline.

-The risk factors associated with our business have not materially changed, as compared to the risk factors disclosed in our Annual Report on Form 10-K for the fiscal year ended January 26, 2014 filed with the SEC on March 27, 2014.
+The risk factors associated with our business have not materially changed, as compared to the risk factors disclosed in our Annual Report on Form 10-K for the fiscal year ended January 26, 2014 filed with the SEC on March 27, 2014, with the exception of modifications to the risk factor related to the planned implementation of our new ERP software platform under "Risks Relating to our Business Strategies, Personnel and Other Operations".
 Also see "Management's Discussion and Analysis of Financial Condition and Results of Operations" in this Quarterly Report on Form 10-Q for a discussion of certain factors that may affect our future performance.